gobolinux/Documentation/content/Recipes/GitHub-contributor-workflow.md

 sudo ContributeRecipe ExampleRecipe 0.0.1
 ```

-NOTE: Please ensure that you use a GitHub account where your name/alias and
+{{% notice note %}} Please ensure that you use a GitHub account where your
-e-mail address has been added as a verified GitHub identity when using
+name/alias and e-mail address has been added as a verified GitHub identity when
-`ContributeRecipe`.
+using `ContributeRecipe`. {{% /notice %}}

 `ContributeRecipe` will prompt for your GitHub username and password a couple of
 times (_see note about **2FA** below_), do its magic and the end result will be